Three Wisconsin fire stations designed by SEH received awards in the 2009 StationStyle design competition sponsored by Fire Chief Magazine.

 Middleton Fire District New Station No. 1

-The new station serves as a visual gateway to the city.
+The new station serves as a visual gateway to the City.
 Community leaders requested a design based on turn-of-the-century firehouses to showcase historic artifacts including an old fire pumper.
 The department staff envisioned the new station as a tool to recruit new volunteers to its 80-member roster, and to give emergency service providers pride of ownership.
-The facility incorporates many high-efficiency, sustainable design elements, including an apparatus bay with abundant natural lighting, encapsulated exhaust emission systems and four-fold doors that open and close in 3.4 seconds to enhance energy conservation.
+The facility incorporates many high-efficiency, sustainable design elements, including an apparatus bay with abundant natural lighting, encapsulated exhaust emission systems and four-fold doors that open and close in 3.4 seconds to improve response time and energy conservation.

 Village of Bellevue New Public Safety Center

 The new public safety facility is a highly-visible community landmark that includes the fire department, county police services, a branch of the Brown County court system and village hall functions.
 The building blends accessibility with a clean design aesthetic and sustainable design features.
 The fire department includes a training room and a 20,000-square-foot apparatus bay that receives much of its lighting from natural daylight.
 The village boardroom is fully integrated with audio/visual and high-capacity computer network lines.
 The facility is designed for future expansion.

 - Total Cost: $4.2 million

 Village of Elkhart Lake Fire Station

 Because of the station's prominent location at the entrance to the Village, designers created a highly-functional facility and a community focal point.
 The design also incorporates sustainable, local materials and renewable, efficient energy sources to achieve a "self-performing" LEED Silver standard.
 Site challenges included a grade that required installing eight feet of fill, mitigating an existing wetlands area, effectively managing stormwater issues and ensuring safety with egress onto a busy highway.

 - Project Area: 17,070 sq. ft.

 About the Fire Station Design Awards